karanf/protohsp/APPWRITE_DEPLOYMENT.md

 - The install command should handle this, but verify `corepack` is available in the runtime

 ### Build fails with "workspace package not found"
-- Check that `pnpm-workspace.yaml` is included in the source
+- Check that the build script successfully navigates to workspace root
-- Verify `pnpm install` runs from the workspace root
+- Verify the error checking for `pnpm-workspace.yaml` doesn't fail
+- Check build logs to confirm "✓ Found workspace configuration" message appears

 ### Application starts but pages don't load
 - Check that all environment variables are set correctly